 Lake View, Lower Mill Estate

-Lake View is a stunning contemporary property occupying a truly exceptional position within the exclusive Lower Mill Estate.
-Our home is one of only four South facing properties on the 'peninsula', a quiet private backwater with completely uninterrupted views of the largest lake on the estate, and direct lake access and only the nature reserve beyond.
+Location is everything and Lake View is a stunning contemporary property occupying a truly unique position within the exclusive Lower Mill Estate.
+Our home is one of only four South facing properties on the 'peninsula', a quiet and exclusive private backwater with completely uninterrupted views of the largest lake on the estate with direct lake access and only the nature reserve beyond.
 A stunning position from which to enjoy the natural world in all its glory!

 The house sleeps up to seven people with a spectacular double height first floor living/dining/kitchen area with a balcony spanning the full width of the property to take advantage of the fabulous views and open plan living.
 A spiral staircase goes down to the sunny garden and lakeside decked area to the front of the house with a large dining table for al fresco entertaining.